 Personal Backup saves personal data to any destination folder located on a local fixed or removable drive, Windows network server, or an FTP server.

-At the destination folder, the original drives (C:, D:, etc.) appear as subdirectories named LwC, LwD, etc. The original directory structure remains unchanged beneath these folders.
+The original drives (C, D, etc.) appear as subdirectories named LwC, LwD, etc. The original directory structure remains unchanged beneath these folders.
 All files may be compressed in gzip, either in toto or separated by subfolders as zip files.
 Optionally all data can be AES algorithm-encrypted.

 Features of Personal Backup:

 Wizard for the creation of new backup tasks